sl1pkn07/onslaught-vn/README.txt

 the entire code and write my own engine from scratch.
 The result of this effort is ONSlaught.

-ONSlaught's implicit and explicit goal is it supersede ONScripter, while at the same time maintaining a simple design, and code as portable as possible.
+ONSlaught's implicit and explicit goal is to supersede ONScripter, while at the same time maintaining a simple design, and code as portable as possible.